Ares-Developers/Ares-docs/bugfixes/type2/factoryloadsharing.rst

 extended to search for all :type:`BuildingTypes` with the same :tag:`Factory` and :tag:`Naval` settings.

-.. note:: This fix currently prevents the so-called 'kennel hack' from working.
+.. note:: This fix prevents the so-called 'kennel hack' from working.
+See
+  \ :doc:`/new/factoriesandcloning` for a solution.

 .. versionadded:: 0.1